-Part of the East Mendip way runs along the river valley between Mells and Great Elm passing the remains of Fussell's Iron Works and continues to Whatley and Chantry with the Mendip Hills offering more walking opportunities.
+The part of the East Mendip way runs along the river valley between Mells and Great Elm passing the remains of Fussell's Iron Works and continues to Whatley and Chantry.
+The Mendip Hills offer more walking opportunities.

 The area is largely agricultural with an emphasis on dairy.
 A large local employer Heidelberg Materials' Whatley Quarry is located between Mells and Whatley/Chantry.